essamabobakr900-bit/Cafe-Website/README.md

 ## Features
 This website has functional secvices like you can browse a variety of delicious food and drinks, that help you Choose Your favourite dish, View the full restaurant menu with prices.
 Read customer reviews about the restaurant.
 Responsive design that works on desktop, tablet, and mobile devices.
-(If you like to view the mobile design, you can zoom in from you disktop).
+(If you like to view the mobile design, you can zoom in from your disktop).
 Modern and user-friendly interface, can reach you out to your desired section from the top bar.

 ## Technologies Used